Robert (Bob) O. Manteaw [BA (Cape Coast), MSc (London), MA (Ohio, U.S.A) PhD (Pullman, U.S.A)]

 - Socio-Ecological Systems Resilience

-My interdisciplinary background facilitates my versatility in teaching diverse courses and subjects.
+My interdisciplinary background facilitates my versatility in teaching diverse courses and subjects from a range of disciplines.
+I learn to teach, and I teach to learn.
 I currently teach two graduate courses:

 - CCSD 605 Environmental Sustainability and Impact Evaluation